Insights

 State Regulations

-The regulatory landscape for PFAS compounds in drinking water at the state level currently consists of an array of widely varying standards and regulations.
-For example, regulatory concentrations range from 0.0079 ppt (Minnesota; PFOA only) to 400,000 ppt (Michigan; PFHxA only), depending on the PFAS compounds, the nature of the regulation, and the state’s determination as to which levels may result in health effects.
-The chart below illustrates the discrepancies between the regulatory levels for PFOA and/or PFOS.
+The state-level regulatory landscape for the presence of PFAS compounds in drinking water is currently an array of widely varying standards and regulations.
+For example, regulatory concentration limits range from 0.00266 ppt (Nevada; PFOA only) to 400,000 ppt (Michigan; PFHxA only), depending on factors such as the PFAS compound at issue and the nature of the regulation.
+To illustrate these differences, the graph below depicts the discrepancies between current state regulatory levels for PFOA and/or PFOS.

 States that have adopted a standard lower than 70 ppt